Get insider access

 4. Best Lower Mid-Range Wireless Earbuds

 They have a warm default sound profile, with cozy-sounding vocals and lead instruments.
-Their companion app includes a graphic EQ and presets if you prefer a different sound, but unlike the Sony LinkBuds S Truly Wireless, they don't come with any virtual surround sound features.
-They aren't the best option for workouts since they don't have stability fins and aren't very stable, so they may slip out of place if you move your head around a lot.
-The Anker Soundcore Liberty 4 NC Truly Wireless are a good alternative if you want similarly performing buds with a slightly different shape.
-Compared to the Space A40's rounded look, the Liberty 4 have a more traditional stem design that some users may find preferable.
-The Liberty 4 also bring a touch more bass, though this muddies their reproduction of vocals and instruments a bit.
+Their companion app includes a graphic EQ and presets if you prefer a different sound, but unlike the Nothing Ear, they don't come with extra features like ChatGPT integration.
+They also aren't the best option for workouts since they don't have stability fins and aren't very stable, so they may slip out of place if you move your head around a lot.
+If you want similarly performing buds with a slightly different shape, the Anker Soundcore Liberty 4 NC Truly Wireless are a good choice.
+Compared to the Space A40's rounded look, the Liberty 4 NC have a more traditional stem design that some may find preferable.
+The Liberty 4 NC also have a longer nine-hour battery life, though they don't cancel noise as well as the Space A40.

 See our review